TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/examples/README.md

 # Examples

+Follow the examples in the given order for a clearer understanding of the API.

 ### Example 1

 `perceptron.py` Contains an example of 2 layers(Input and Output) with Linear Activation.
 The input layer consists of 2 neurons and the output layer consists of 3 neurons.
-The output layer is Simple or Continuous Time Recurrent.
+The output layer is Static or Continuous Time Recurrent.

 ### Example 2